Blog/

 A release goes out.
 Conversion dips.
 Support volume climbs.
 Complaints show up in tickets and surveys.
 A Slack thread lights up.
 Everyone sees something, but no one sees the same thing.

-- Marketing checks traffic
+• Marketing checks traffic trends.

-- Product checks funnels.
+• Product checks funnels.

-- Engineering checks deployments and errors.
+• Engineering checks deployments and errors.

-- Analytics pulls dashboards and slices segments.
+• Analytics pulls dashboards and slices segments.

-- Someone watches replays.
+• Someone watches session replays.

-- Someone argues the data is wrong.
+• Someone questions whether the data is accurate.

 Eventually, a hypothesis emerges.
 By then, customers have already felt the impact.

-It is also not a tooling problem in the traditional sense.
-Most teams already own powerful tools.
-Adding more dashboards, more alerts, or another AI assistant does not change the fundamental issue.
+Smart teams work incredibly hard inside this system.
+And most teams already own powerful tools.
+Adding more dashboards, more alerts, or another AI assistant does not change the fundamental issue: analytics still require humans to drive every step of the investigation.

 Asking better questions helps, but it does not eliminate the need for someone to ask them in the first place.